-If you or your provider request, or if the Drug Medi-Cal Organized Delivery System county thinks it is in your interest to get more information from your provider, the timeline can be extended for up to another 14 calendar days.
-An example of when an extension might be in your interest is when the county thinks it might be able to approve your provider's request for authorization if the Drug Medi-Cal Organized Delivery System county had additional information from your provider and would have to deny the request without the information.
-If the Drug Medi-Cal Organized Delivery System county will send you a written notice about the extension.
+If you or your provider request, or if the Drug Medi-Cal Organized Delivery System County thinks it is in your interest to get more information from your provider, the timeline can be extended for up to another 14 calendar days.
+An example of when an extension might be in your interest is when the county thinks it might be able to approve your provider's request for authorization if the Drug Medi-Cal Organized Delivery System County had additional information from your provider and would have to deny the request without the information.
+If the Drug Medi-Cal Organized Delivery

+System County extends the timeline, the county will send you a written notice about the extension.